GoogleCloudPlatform/generative-ai/gemini/sample-apps/fixmycar/README.md

 4. Test a chat prompt based on an existing item in the Cymbal Starlight owner's manual.

 For instance, you can ask again about the max cargo capacity of the vehicle.
-This text is in our Vertex data store, so our app should be able to find this info for us.
+This text is in our Vertex AI data store, so our app should be able to find this info for us.

 ![](images/cargo-manual.png)